Toluna-IP/tolunaintegratedpaneldocs/membermanagement/index.md

 ### Blocked For Abuse

 An IP Member can be blocked for abuse by the Toluna Administrators due to several reasons.
-Some of the indicators to block a Member are multiple fraudulent attempts, multiple terminations due to Toluna Platform qualify check failture, encrypted URL mismatch, and more.
+Some of the indicators to block a Member are multiple fraudulent attempts, multiple terminations due to Toluna Platform qualify check failure, encrypted URL mismatch, and more.

 IP APIs will return 400 Bad Requests (except Member ```POST(s)```, which will return 401 Conflict) along with an appropriate message in the response when a request is received for a Member in a blocked status.
 Please review the response message details and take appropriate action.